All posts

 How does useToolData work in a ChatGPT App?

 useToolData is a React hook from sunpeak that gives your component access to the data ChatGPT sends when it calls a tool.
 You call it with optional type parameters for the tool input and output shapes.
-It returns an object with output (the tool result data), isLoading, isError, isCancelled, and other status fields.
-Your component renders the output as UI.
-The same hook works identically across ChatGPT, Claude, and other MCP App hosts.
+It returns output, input, isLoading, isError, isCancelled, and other status fields.
+Your component renders output as UI.
+The same hook works across ChatGPT, Claude, and other MCP App hosts.

 Can I use Tailwind CSS in a ChatGPT App?